About Counseling Services

 The information a student shares with a counselor is not provided to anyone without the student's written consent.
 Legal limitations are placed on the student's right to confidentiality if a counselor suspects there is clear and imminent danger to the student or to others, in cases of current child abuse or neglect, or if ordered by a court of law to testify or provide counseling records.
 Please see the complete confidentiality policy for further information.

 The goal of Winthrop University Counseling Services is to assist students to resolve mental health and development issues that interfere in their personal, interpersonal, and academic lives.
 Students typically set up an appointment to meet with a counselor one on one.
-At the initial session, or "Intake," the counselor and the student will explore the presenting problem, contributory factors, and an appropriate plan for intervention.
+At the initial session, or "Intake," the counselor and the student will explore the presenting problem, contributing factors, and an appropriate plan for intervention.
 After the Intake, a student and his or her counselor will work together to choose the next best step.
 The student may continue with individual, couples, or group counseling at Counseling Services; or the counselor may refer the student to a resource in the community for long-term counseling, psychiatric evaluation, or other necessary services.
 Individual and Couples counseling through Counseling Services is short term (up to 8-12 sessions) and solution focused, while a student may make unlimited use of group counseling.

 Scope of Practice